thomas-d-11/4OpFMSynth/README.md

 Current State (as of Sept.
 30, 2018): Alpha.
-Code has been debugged within the Axoloti IDE, and core functionality within AxoFiles/patches/fm operator and ~/fm voice seem to be working properly. ~/fm synth is untested.
-The case and controls hardware is currently being fabricated.
+Code has been debugged within the Axoloti IDE, and core functionality within AxoFiles/patches/fm operator and ~/fm voice seem to be working properly. ~/fm synth is untested until hardware is fully fabricated.
+The case and controls hardware is being fabricated, using FreeCAD as a sketchbook.
+Current case design is CADFiles/Sheet Metal Case 3 (Assembly).